reflectoring/reflectoring.github.io/_posts/2020-08-26-functional-programming-in-java.md

 ```
 We are passing the list of accounts and a new account object (by passing parameters in the constructor: id, name, contact and balance).
 The result is WeakReference, so we need to execute the get() method on it.

-Similarly, for deposit, we'll call the BiFunction method.
+Similarly, for deposit, we'll call the BiFunction method:

 ```java
 Account account = BankService.DepositBalance.apply(myAccount.get(), depositAmount);